Alopecia Areata and the Best Treatments

 - Protein (fish, chicken, eggs, soy, nuts, beans, legumes)

-Use healing essential oils and other oils.
 Essential oils such as rosemary (verbenone ct), lavender, chamomile, and peppermint, along with cold-pressed oils including jojoba, argan, evening primrose, coconut, and many others, are rich in phytonutrients that can assist with maintaining healthy hair.
 They support a healthier hair growth environment by promoting circulation to the scalp and helping to regulate sebum (oil) production, moisturize the scalp and hair, and repair and rejuvenate damaged hair follicles.
 They can be massaged onto the scalp or used as a hair treatment, or you can add a few drops of essential oils to your shampoo and conditioner.

-Try hypnosis.
 Although still a controversial treatment, the International Journal of Clinical Experimental Hypnosis (July 2008) published research suggesting that hypnosis can improve hair growth in patients with alopecia areata, as well as significantly reduce the anxiety commonly associated with the disease.